ceph/ceph-deploy/README.rst

 To prepare a node for running OSDs, run::

-  ceph-deploy osd HOST [HOST..]
+  ceph-deploy osd HOST:DISK [HOST:DISK..]

-After that, the hosts are able to run OSDs.
-To actually run OSDs, you need to prepare data disks for that use.
+After that, the hosts will be running OSDs for the given data disks.

 Multiple clusters